omarosman107/portfolio/README.md

 Work for the Islamic Center of Lansing;
 •	Personally created a unique and proprietary software to better facilitate prayer times, including a pipeline that enabled different teams to work together, with a front-end app on their website for patrons to see important information with minimal downtime.

+•	Designed and maintained proprietary software using OOP and JSON databases to create an efficient pipeline when handling future prayer times utilizing JavaScript, while serving 320+ individuals (majority of patrons) each month and counting
+•	Improved communications skills by meeting with multiple leaders over numerous months to identify critical process improvements and efficient solutions to engineering problems
+•	Participated in meetings and recording notes of essential deadlines and components on Google Workspace’s, Notion, and Microsoft Word, Excel, PowerPoint to ensure needs of the board were met

 <img width="1512" alt="Screen Shot 2022-05-01 at 9 46 04 PM" src="https://user-images.githubusercontent.com/19752839/183224484-bf01e184-3dfe-4572-a422-dbfaa18cb6e0.png">
 <img width="528" alt="Screen Shot 2022-05-07 at 1 52 54 PM" src="https://user-images.githubusercontent.com/19752839/183224503-b749f788-4cb9-4efa-b805-4148588f8067.png">